Recent changes in income

 - Complete your online registration (Sciences Po Online Platform, Administrative Services heading).

-- During the online registration process, go to the Dispensation field (step 3) and check the box corresponding to your situation.
+- During the online registration process, at step 2 enter the amount of your resources.
+At step 3 “payment”go to the Dispensation field and check the box corresponding to your situation.

 - At step 5, fill in and upload the independent student request form and all supporting documents